Premier League Betting

 When betting on the Premier League you will quickly see that there are a lot of different bet types.
 These will likely differ from bookmaker to bookmaker depending on how many markets they have open but for any one game can hit 100+.
 Some of the more common include match betting, first goalscorer, correct score, Asian Handicap, total goals, draw no bet and winning margin.

-Accumulator betting massive pull for Premier League bettors.
-An accumulator is a bet where you place four or more results on one coupon and you need each of those results to come in for the accumulator to be successful – it’s worth noting that a bet with two results is called a double and a bet with three results is called a treble yet they both have the same principles as an accumulator.
+- Accumulator betting is a massive pull for Premier League bettors.
+An Accumulator also known as a Parlay is a bet where you place four or more results on one coupon and you need each of those results to come in for the accumulator to be successful – it’s worth noting that a bet with two results is called a double and a bet with three results is called a treble yet they both have the same principles as an accumulator.
 The main reason that accumulators are so popular is the fact that for a very small outlay you have the opportunity to make a large profit.

 Other markets include the Super 6 and Last Man Standing.
 The super 6 is a free to enter promotion run by Sky Bet and allows you to win up £100,000 by selecting the correct score for 6 nominated games.
 The Last Man Standing – from Paddy Power – requires you to pick just one team to win each week.
 If you’re selection is correct then you progress to the next game week; get it wrong and you are eliminated.
 The Last Man Standing will win a €2,000 cash reward at the end.